Top 10 Natural food preservatives

 5. GARLIC

-Garlic is another helpful preservative that has the anti-viral trait to keep your food items fresh for a longer time.
+Garlic is another helpful preservative that has the Anti-Viral trait to keep your food items fresh for a longer duration.

 Just add some sliced garlic to your soup or any other food dish and see the magic.

 It is proven that raw garlic can preserve meat for 4 or 5 days at room temperature.
-Also, garlic improves the functions of other natural food preservatives as well.
+Also, garlic enhances the functions of other natural food preservatives as well.

 6. HONEY